khadarbasha/3Seventy-ruby-sdk/README.md

 During Development

-Navigate down to source directory and then
+Navigate down to 3seventy-ruby-sdk directory and then

 ```ruby
 rake install
 ```
-or Navigate down to source/pkg directory and then
+or Navigate down to 3seventy-ruby-sdk/pkg directory and then

 ```ruby
 gem install --local three_seventy_api-2.0.0.gem